TulikaZeth/TulikaZeth/README.md

 ## Hi there 👋 I am Tulika Anand
 I am an aspiring software developer passionate about coding and innovation.
-Currently mastering Python, React, and AI/ML while exploring web and backend development.
+Currently mastering Python, React, and AI/ML while exploring AIML and backend development.
 Always eager to learn and build impactful projects! 🚀

 <!--
 **TulikaZeth/TulikaZeth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.